zerobase-io/smart-tracing-api/README.md

 Follow the documentation for a non-Docker SES fake.
 Here's one: https://github.com/csi-lk/aws-ses-local

 #### Project
-After cloning the project there are two ways to deploy it locally: using an IDE or via the command line.
+After cloning the project there are multiple ways to deploy it locally: from dockerhub, using an IDE or via the command line.
+There is also a docker-compose for setting up all dependencies.
 By default, the app listens on port 9000.
 You can override that with an environment variable of `PORT` if you need to.
 The `local-config.yml` defaults to `localhost` and `8182` for the database.
 Both can be overriden with environment variables, using `WRITE_ENDPOINT` and `DB_PORT` respectively.